electricimp/Inflate/README.md

 }
 ```

+## The Tree Class

+The library also includes a subsidiary class, Tree, which provides Inflate with a data structure for storing Huffman Trees.
+It contains no methods other than a constructor which initializes each instance’s two data arrays.
+The constructor has no parameters.

 ## License

-The Inflate library is licensed under the terms of the [MIT license]()
+The Inflate library is licensed under the terms of the [MIT license](https://github.com/electricimp/Inflate/blob/master/LICENSE).